 Cancellations and refunds in circumstances outside those described above, and/or following the expiry of the 14-day cancellation period, are subject to the terms and conditions set out in this refund and cancellation policy.
 For the avoidance of doubt, the cancellation period will expire 14 days after the receipt of confirmation of acceptance onto a nominated course.

-To cancel a course booking, you must let us know of your decision to cancel by emailing email@example.com or in writing to the following postal address: Lisa Williams and Julie May, Head Office, 7 Westward Close, Wrington, North Somerset, BS40 5LU.
+To cancel a course booking, you must let us know of your decision to cancel by emailing firstname.lastname@example.org or in writing to the following postal address: Lisa Williams, Head Office, 7 Westward Close, Wrington, North Somerset, BS40 5LU.
 You must clearly state your intention to cancel the course.
 To meet the cancellation deadline, it is sufficient for you to send your communication to cancel before the 14 day cancellation period has expired.

 We will reimburse any deposit you may have paid using the same means of payment as you used for the initial transaction, unless you have expressly agreed otherwise.
 In any event, you will not incur any fees as a result of this reimbursement